NoelleSimp/TCL/characters/anemo/venti.md

 * Venti cannot lift enemies that are more than 20 levels above his level.
 * Elemental absorption can occur at soonest, **after the 4th Anemo tick**
     * The absorption DMG will always deal 16 ticks of damage in the original burst area, no matter the time of absorption.
-    * The absorption DMG does not share ICD with the skill DMG
+    * The absorption DMG does not share ICD with the DoT DMG
 * Venti's vortex can be fired on top of Zhongli's pillar, allowing Venti to pull in targets whilst keeping them just low enough for melee units to hit.
 * Absorption priority: Pyro > Hydro > Electro > Cryo